Universal truth of operator statements via ideal membership: Reduction to arithmetic operator statements

 \subsection{Ackermann's reduction}

-When translating formulas into polynomial statements, it is natural to interpret the arithmetic function symbols as the arithmetic operations on polynomials.
+When translating operator statements into polynomial statements, it is natural to interpret the arithmetic function symbols as the arithmetic operations on polynomials.
 However, other function symbols -- such as those introduced by Herbrandisation -- cannot be translated directly.
-To treat such function symbols, we utilize a technique from the theory of uninterpreted functions with equality called \emph{Ackermann's reduction}.
+To treat such function symbols, we use a technique from the theory of uninterpreted functions with equality, called \emph{Ackermann's reduction}.

 The goal of Ackermann's reduction is to remove function symbols from a formula in such a way that validity is preserved.
-The reduction requires replacing function symbols with new constants and adding a set of constraints to enforce \emph{functional consistency}, which encodes that two function instantiations are equal if instantiated with equal arguments.
+The reduction requires replacing function symbols with new constants and adding a set of constraints to enforce \emph{functional consistency}, which encodes that two instances of the same function symbol are equal if instantiated with equal arguments.

 Ackermann's reduction is described formally in Algorithm~\ref{algo ackermann}.
-We present this procedure fairly detailed since we could not find a suitable reference for our setting of many\nobreakdash-sorted first\nobreakdash-order logic.
-For a discussion in the unsorted case, we refer to~\cite[Ch.~9]{Ack54}.
-Although the proofs carry over in a straightforward way to our setting, we decided to still add them here for the convenience of the reader.
+We also refer to~\cite[Sec.~3.3.1]{KS16} for a textbook exposition of this procedure in the unsorted case and note that the addition of sorts is straightforward.

-Algorithm~\ref{algo ackermann} is presented for the elimination of a single function symbol.
+Algorithm~\ref{algo ackermann} is presented for the elimination of a single function symbol and follows closely~\cite[Alg.~3.3.1]{KS16}.
 By repeated application, all unwanted function symbols can be removed from a given formula.
-Note that this reduction introduces new constants, which -- analogous to the Herbrandisation -- requires to extend the signature.
+Note that this reduction introduces new constant symbols, which -- analogous to the Herbrandisation -- requires to extend the signature.
+In the following, we fix a signature $\Sigma = (\bm{S},\bm{C},\bm{F},\sigma)$.

 \begin{proposition} Algorithm~\ref{algo ackermann} is correct. \end{proposition}